 A separation agreement can save you time and expense while supporting you and your children’s rights throughout the separation process and into your post-divorce future.
 Taking the time to hammer out a solid separation agreement now is worth the effort.

-If you are moving toward a divorce in the State of North Carolina, you and your spouse will need to be separated for a year before one of you can file.
+If you are moving toward a divorce in North Carolina, you and your spouse will need to be separated for a year before one of you can file.
 This separation can mean living in separate homes, but it can also mean remaining in your family home and living separate lives.
 While you aren’t required to have a separation agreement during this period, it can provide you with the structure you seek – along with the protection of your rights that you need – during the separation period and beyond.
-If you and your spouse are separating, consult with an experienced Charlotte family attorney today.
+If you and your spouse are separating, consult with an experienced Charlotte family law attorney today.

 Your Separation Agreement